FangameEmpire/ttsky25a_spacewar/docs/info.md

 ## How to test

-Cocotb coming soon
+Cocotb coming soon.

 ## External hardware

-Plans VGA, Audio, SNES, and the two scope XY PMODs
+VGA and SNES PMODs.